InvestedBrick/Brick-Shell/README.md

 **Brick Shell** is a small shell adapted from [Bubble Shell](https://github.com/JoshMcguigan/bubble-shell/) written in Rust

-*Note: This shell has only been tested un Ubuntu, if you are running another OS you might have to make adjustments*
+*Note: This shell has only been tested un Ubuntu and MacOS Sequoia 15.5, if you are running another OS you might have to make adjustments*
 ## Features

 Brick Shell currently supports the following features: